Acetaminophen/codeine: 7 things you should know

 1. How it works

-- Acetaminophen/codeine is a combination of two different pain-relieving medicines with two different mechanisms of action.
+- Acetaminophen/codeine is a combination of two different pain-relieving medicines (acetaminophen and codeine) with two different mechanisms of action.

 - Experts aren't sure exactly how acetaminophen works but suspect it blocks a specific type of cyclo-oxygenase (COX) enzyme, located mainly in the brain.